kddubey/cappr/README.md

 - [x] De-automate overzealous auto-docstring stuff :-(
 - [ ] HuggingFace `transformers.AutoModelForCausalLM`
   - [x] Optimize backend to enable greater scaling wrt # completions/classes
-  - [x] Get it working on single-GPU, check that it's faster than sampling
+  - [x] Get it working on single-GPU, check that it's faster than sampling assuming batching
+    - [ ] Get to the bottom of why it's slower w/o batching
   - [ ] Allow non-`' '` `end_of_prompt`!
 I'll have to go back to the drawing board I think
+  - [ ] Consider batchifying the completions again, since they technically don't go in batches of `batch_size`; the actual batch size is the sum of the number of completions corresponding to the batch of prompts!
+Not a huge memory issue I think b/c completions are usually half as long.
+But it should be configurable at the very least.
   - [ ] Factor out repeated code b/t `classify` and `classify_no_cache`
   - [ ] Support [Inference
     Endpoints](https://huggingface.co/docs/inference-endpoints/index)?